Free US Shipping / International Flat Rates / Over $85 USD

 Phase II: Showing

-o The player counts his own trick totals out loud, tallying the amount of points by pointing out all the combinations that make points, and saying the total at the end.
+The player counts his own trick totals out loud, tallying the amount of points by pointing out all the combinations that make points, and saying the total at the end.

-o Points are tallied as follows for these tricks, in the order that follows.
+Points are tallied as follows for these tricks, in the order that follows.
 The scoring is similar to the previous phase but with some differences:

-• Pairs: for 2 of the same card, count 2 points.
-For 3, count 6 points.
-For 4 , count 12 points.
+• Pairs: for 2 of a kind, count 2 points.
+For 3, count 6 points (6 is a shortcut, it equals all the combinations of all the pairs).
+For 4 of a kind, count 12 points.

 • Runs: for 3, 4, or 5 cards in score as many points as there are cards in the run (3, 4, or 5 points).